 '''

-extras_toc = Tree('../src/extras', prefix='extras', excludes=['tmp', '.pyc'])
+extras_toc = Tree('../src/extras', prefix='extras', excludes=['tmp','.pyc'])

 '''

-This creates extras_toc as a TOC list that contains entries for all files from the relative path .../src/extras, omitting those that have the basename (or are in a folder named) tmp or have the .pyc extension.
+This creates extras_toc as a TOC object that lists all files from the relative path ../src/extras, omitting those that have the basename (or are in a folder named) tmp or that have the type .pyc.
 Each tuple in this TOC has:

+- A name composed of extras/filename.

-- A dest_name in form of:file:extras/{filename}. - A src_name that corresponds to the full absolute path to that file in the .../src/extras folder (relative to the location of the spec file). - A typecode of DATA (the default).
+- A path consisting of a complete, absolute path to that file in the .../src/extras folder (relative to the location of the spec file).

+- A typecode of DATA (by default).